Old Black Canyon Highway

 Directions to Trailhead

-From the southern most Black Canyon City exit, number 242 off I-17, head west from the freeway entrance/exit to Old Black Canyon Highway.
+From the southern-most Black Canyon City exit, number 242 off I-17, head west from the freeway entrance/exit to Old Black Canyon Highway.
 Old Black Canyon Hwy is paved throughout Black Canyon City and is the main road through the city.
 Take this road south until just before it changes from a two-way road into a one-way freeway entrance (just past the famous Rock Springs Cafe).
 At this point, there will be a dirt road on the right.
 This dirt road is the continuation of Old Black Canyon Highway and soon turns into Table Mesa Recreation Area trail number 9982.

 From Table Mesa Recreation Area, take 9999 to the intersection with 9982.
 Take 9982 northeast towards Old Black Canyon Highway.

-Old Black Canyon Highway is the northern most part of this off-road trail, and as a basic dirt road is the most uneventful part of the trail.
-This part of the trail provides access to private property and a trail head to the Black Canyon Hiking Trails.
+Old Black Canyon Highway is the northern-most part of this off-road trail, and as a basic dirt road is the most uneventful part of the trail.
+This part of the trail provides access to private property and a trailhead to the Black Canyon Hiking Trails.

 However, as you travel further south, you'll enter a deep, dry river bed and eventually up onto some very narrow and winding hills with tight switchbacks.
-Wide vehicles are not going to fit on the middle section of this trail, and all but the smallest of trailers will likely get damaged.
+Wide vehicles are not going to fit in the middle section of this trail, and all but the smallest of trailers will likely get damaged.
 You can also expect to get some natural pinstriping on the sides of any mid-sized rig and more serious scratches are possible as you are forced to drive close to the sides of small cliffs and steep drop-offs.
 In fact, if two larger ATV's tried to pass each other, they would have difficulty in some spots; especially areas with sharp cliffs on both sides of the trail.
 A small Jeep or skinnier 4x4 truck can easily make it through, but there are only a few areas where you can get off to the side of the road to let someone else pass.
 Also being that much of this trail goes through private property, you are strongly encouraged - with threats of fines and a criminal record - to stay on the trail at all times.

 1: Old Black Canyon Highway Trailhead (0.0mi)